ku-fpg/haskino/README.md

 Haskino (Haskell Arduino) is our framework for exploring EDSL concepts with the Arduino.

+# Version 0.4

+Version 0.4 is a major upgrade to the Haskino framework.
+It includes a micro kernel in the interpreter which enables multitasking, as well as a trans-compiler which may be used to generate C code for flashing to the Arduino.
+This version corresponds to the talk given at PADL 2016.

 # Version 0.3

 Version 0.3 is a major upgrade to the Haskino framework.
 It includes both the